frc1418/GitTest/README.md

 ### Pull requests

 - Create a GitHub pull request from the branch `bravo` on **your fork** to `master` on the **main repo** on Team 1418's GitHub

+### Reseting

+- Checkout the `master` branch
+- Use the command `git reset` to reset to the commit before the first challenge task
+- The first commit in the log should then be `fixed challenges`